Rafael O'Ferrall: Military career

 O'Ferrall was assigned to Charlie Battery, 1st Battalion, 162nd Field Artillery at Hato Rey, Puerto Rico.
-From June 1978 to June 1984, he served in various administrative positions, among them: Assistant Executive Officer, Forward Observer and Fire Direction Officer.
-On June 19, 1984, O'Ferrall was promoted to first lieutenant and assigned to the 101st Troop Command in San Juan, Puerto Rico, where he served as Communication Electronic Officer, until February 1985.
-On February he was assigned to Camp Santiago Training Site at Salinas, Puerto Rico as Communication Electronic Officer, during which he was promoted to the rank of captain (1985).
+From June 1978 to June 1984, he served in various administrative positions, among them: assistant executive officer, forward observer and fire direction officer.
+On June 19, 1984, O'Ferrall was promoted to first lieutenant and assigned to the 101st Troop Command in San Juan, Puerto Rico, where he served as communication electronic officer, until February 1985.
+On February he was assigned to Camp Santiago Joint Training Center in Salinas, Puerto Rico, as Communication Electronic Officer, during which he was promoted to the rank of captain (1985).

-In 1986, O'Ferrall earned his Master's in Business Administration and Management from Turabo University in Gurabo, Puerto Rico and served as Range Control Officer at Camp Santiago until October 1988.
-That same year he served as trainer and facilitator at the Interamerican University of Puerto Rico's Biotechnology workshop.
-From October 1988 to May 1992, he continued to serve at Camp Santiago, as Detachment Commander and as Director of Administration Branch and was promoted to major.
+In 1986, O'Ferrall earned his master's degree in business administration and management from Turabo University in Gurabo, Puerto Rico, and served as range control officer at Camp Santiago until October 1988.
+That same year he served as trainer and facilitator at the Interamerican University of Puerto Rico's biotechnology workshop.
+From October 1988 to May 1992, he continued to serve at Camp Santiago, as detachment commander and as director of administration branch and was promoted to major.